 One of my favorite Buddhist parables is the Blind Men And The Elephant.
 Several blind men each touch a different part of an elephant and proceed to describe and debate what they think an elephant is.

 The moral here is that we can only perceive a sliver of the whole.
 With only 5 or 6 senses at best, we are all blind in the final analysis.
 Chapter 71 sums it up bluntly, Realizing I don’t’ know is better; not knowing this knowing is disease.

 Yes, the Chinese character in 71 literally translates as disease.
 If it’s not a disease, then not knowing this knowing is certainly a disability… like blindness.
 Thought is the means by which we think we know something.
 Like the blind men who thought they knew, our awareness tricks us.
-The problem creeps in when we extrapolate slivers of the ‘big picture’ and then with unwavering certainty think we know the whole story.
+The problem creeps in when we extrapolate slivers of the big picture and then with unwavering certainty think we know the whole story.
 As it happens, our fear of the unknown triggers this desperate need to know.
 Then, we cling on for dear life to anything that we think we know.
 In other words, we believe our beliefs.
-(See Beliefs: Are We Just Fooling Ourselves?)
+(See Beliefs: Are We Just Fooling Ourselves? p.591)

 The Spotlight of Awareness

 Thinking Isn’t the Problem, It’s the Cure

 Clearly, the human brain’s mind innately needs a story for its thoughts to hold onto.
 Thus, I don’t bother trying to avoid thought… obviously, as if that were possible.
 I simply maintain an on-going sense that thinking is defective in order to inject some distrust in concurrent thoughts.
 This is using thought to defeat some of thought’s downside.
-When I forget, and emotion begins driving my thought, thought leads me down the “primrose path” for a while as it feeds back and reinforces its emotional source spring.
-A lifetime of backsliding onto this path motivates me to ‘strive on diligently’, using Taoist thought to turn my emotional ‘thought mountains back into molehills.
+When I forget, and emotion begins driving my thought, thought leads me down the primrose path for a while as it feeds back and reinforces its emotional source spring.
+A lifetime of backsliding onto this dead-end motivates me to strive on diligently (p.218), and use Taoist thought to turn my emotion driven thought mountains back into molehills.
 This helps keep the story as impartial as possible.